Instructor: Bridget Grogan

 Be concise – often I see very “wordy” writing.
 After you write a post, take time away from it, then go back and eliminate about 30% of your words.
 You should be able to do this without losing any meaning, information or context.
 Learn to reduce.

 Avoid run-on sentences.
 I see this much more frequently than I should.
 Be concise.
 Limit your sentences to conveying one idea only.
 Use punctuation!
 Use good grammar and vocabulary.
 Blog writing can be less-than-formal in tone but should be grammatically correct.
 If you don’t know what a word means, don’t use it!
 Poor vocabulary is a common problem.
 This will really hurt your grade.

-Edit yourself.
 Write.
 Walk Away.
 Come back later and read for meaning, context, grammar and vocabulary.
+Edit/improve your work.

 Caption ALL photos.